MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/mail.md

 Mail is located at `/usr/bin/mail` on macOS and Linux.

 Without setting up an SMTP server like Gmail, you can get the benefit of localhost mails for logging.
-Such shen running crontab commands and mailing successes and failures (or just failures) to localhost's mailbox (if `MAILTO` is set to a username).
+Such as running crontab commands and mailing successes and failures (or just failures) to localhost's mailbox (if `MAILTO` is set to a username).

 ## Help